 Putting it All Together

-- When ready to decorate, fill a pastry bag with a piping tip of your choice.
+- When ready to decorate, fill a pastry bag with prepared eggnog buttercream frosting and a piping tip of your choice.

 - Frost each cupcake in a decorative pattern, then dust the top with more ground nutmeg or other decorations (sprinkles, crumbled cookies, candy, etc.)